Health Savings Account (HSA)

 - Cannot be claimed as a dependent on another person's tax return

+rules.
 Rollovers are not subject to the annual contribution limits; however, owners can make only one rollover within a 12-month period.
-To qualify as a rollover and
+To qualify as

 All or any portions of the funds in an HSA or Archer MSA can be transferred directly to another HSA tax free.
 Transfers are made from custodian to